-To see this, let c(x) be the polynomial $c_0 + c_1x + \cdots + c{n-1}x^{n-1}$ .
-It is not hard to check that $c(x^2)$ and $c(x)^2$ is the same polynomial, so all the constraints where j is odd are redundant.
-This leaves out at most $\lceil (d-1)/2 \rceil \log(n+1)$ non-redundant constraints that describe the code, and so the message length is at most $n - \lceil (d-1)/2 \rceil \log(n+1)$ .
+This analysis does not yet improve on the code B from Section 3.
+The improvement will come from the fact that the constraints (2) are not linearly independent; in fact about half of them are redundant.
+To see this notice that so all the constraints indexed by even j are implied by (in fact identical to) the constraints indexed by odd j, and are therefore redundant.
+This leaves out at most $\lceil (d-1)/2 \rceil \log(n+1)$ non-redundant constraints that describe the code, and so the message length is at most $n - \lceil (d-1)/2 \rceil \log(n+1)$.